AI strategy and leadership

 For a deeper read on the three shifts underneath this — AI as buyer, AI as operating model, AI as competitive advantage — the full argument is in the three-shift frame.

-The question for mid-market leaders is not whether this applies to them.
+Mid-market leaders aren't asking whether this applies to them.
 That question is settled.
-The question is whether they have a framework for acting on it — or whether they will spend the next twelve months reacting announcement by announcement without a clear picture of what to do first.
+The question is whether they have a framework for acting on it — or whether they'll spend the next twelve months reacting announcement by announcement without a clear picture of what to do first.

 Newsletter